-Columnist, broadcaster, Vice-President and distinguished supporter of Humanism, born 1946
+Columnist, broadcaster, Vice-President and Patron of the BHA, born 1946

 President of the British Humanist Association from 2007 to 2012